ralacerda/decilitre/README.md

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.
-This repository includes a playground so you can check how your changes affect the stylying.
-Use `pnpm dev` to start the vite server with the scss compiler.

 ## License